A voice for

 • How does it feel?

-Valerian root samples have different organoleptic qualities depending on whether it is fresh or dried and the species used.
-Taking a tea or extract made with Valeriana officinalis one notices first the strong earthy almost animal odour (sometimes likened to sweaty shoes!) which is often found to excite cats.
+Valerian root samples have different organoleptic qualities depending on whether it is fresh or dried.
+Upon smelling a tea or extract made with Valeriana officinalis the first aroma is a strong, earthy almost animal-like odour (sometimes likened to old shoes!).
 This carries over to the first taste, soon supplanted by a distinctive low bitterness, an astringent woody quality, a little spicy heat and finally a slightly camphor-like aftertaste.

 The complexity of these tastes reflect the action and reputation of the whole remedy.